cite-architecture/cite/specs/md/cite/citeUrn/Components.md

 ## Manipulating CITE Object URNs ##

+Because the components of a CITE Object URN have specified semantics, we can work with semantically meaningful manipulations of a CITE Object URN.
-Because every CITE URN has an object component minimally composed of a collection identifier, we can reduce any CITE URN to a URN for its collection.
+Every CITE URN has an object component minimally composed of a collection identifier, so we can always reduce a CITE URN to a URN identifying its collection.

+Similarly, we can determine whether a CITE URN has an extended reference component, and if so we can reduce a CITE URN with extended reference to a URN identifying the unique object without extended reference.

 @openex@